-Born in Brockton, MA, Donna earned her BFA in Fashion Design from Massachusetts College of Art and Design.
-Following college she worked for a short time in a gallery and frame shop before accepting a position at Hasbro, Inc. where she’s worked on and off for more than 25 years, designing toys for the girls market.
+I earned my BFA in Fashion Design from Massachusetts College of Art and Design.
+Following college I worked for a short time in an art gallery and frame shop before accepting a position at Hasbro, Inc. where I worked on and off for more than 25 years, designing toys for the girls market.

-Her current artistic expression uses common plastic bags destined for landfill, transformed into richly layered abstracts.
-In her hands, recycled plastic grocery bags and mesh produce sacks undergo metamorphosis by fire (well almost; they are melted with an iron between sheets of parchment paper).
-The newly formed compound is cut, stitched, and sometimes fused by heat again.
-A canvas then becomes the laboratory where unique elements like buttons, bottle caps, paper, and fabric scraps, or rusted metal bits are combined with the fused plastic and transmuted into an abstract cityscape, still life, creature, or pattern.
+My current artistic expression uses common plastic bags destined for landfill that are artfully transformed into richly layered abstracts.
+Plastic grocery bags and mesh produce sacks undergo metamorphosis by fire (well almost; they are melted with an iron between sheets of parchment paper).
+The newly formed compound is cut and fused by heat again and again until the final image emerges.
+A canvas then becomes the laboratory where unique elements like buttons, bottle caps, paper, and fabric scraps, or rusted metal bits are combined with the fused plastic and transmuted into an abstract cityscape, still life, creature, or pattern or who knows what!
 The unpredictable process results in an amalgamation of vibrant color, layered texture, and visual story.